Quramy/eslint-plugin-tutorial/guide/30_other_parsers/README.md

 ```

 ## Configure rule tester
-And we need to test the above rule so add parser to our project.
+Next, we need to test the above rule so add parser to our project.

 ```sh
 $ npm i @eslint-typescript/parser --dev